 The Group's operations are principally located in the UK and the USA.
-The main assets of the Group, cash and cash equivalents, are held in the UK.
+The main assets of the Group, cash and cash equivalents, are held in the UK and the USA.

 The Group's revenue from external customers by geographical location is detailed below: